 This is also an interesting and important behavior of the TCs, denoting that they can be interdependent on each other.
 From medium to large applications with complex business logic, this tendency is more visible.

-The clearest area of any application where this behavior can definitely be observed is the interoperability between different modules of same or even different applications.
+The clearest area of any application where this behavior can definitely be observed is the interoperability between different modules of the same or even different applications.
 Simply speaking, wherever the different modules a single application or multiple applications are interdependent, the same behavior is reflected in the TCs as well.

 e) TCs are prone to distribution among the developers (especially in Test-driven development environment):

 An important fact about TCs is that these are not only to be utilized by the testers.
 In the normal case, when a bug is under fix by the developers, they are indirectly using the TC to fix the issue.

 #1) Keep it simple but not too simple; make it complex, but not too complex

 This statement seems a paradox.
 But, we promise it is not so.
 Keep all the steps of TCs atomic and precise.
 Mention the steps with the correct sequence and correct mapping to the expected results.
 The test case should be self-explanatory and easy to understand.
 This is what we mean to make it simple.

-Now, making it complex means to make it integrated with the Test Plan and other TCs.
+Now, making it a complex means to make it integrated with the Test Plan and other TCs.
 Refer to the other TCs, relevant artifacts, GUIs, etc. where and when required.
 But, do this in a balanced way.
 Do not make a tester to move to and fro in the pile of documents for completing a single test scenario.

 Do not even let the tester to document these TCs compactly.
 While writing TCs, always remember that you or someone else will have to revise and update these.